Break the vicious cycle, Singapore tells South China Sea rivals

 Hundreds of people from Southeast Asia have joined Islamic State forces in Iraq and Syria and regional security experts have warned of the dangers they may pose if they return.

-Aside from debate in open forums, most of the countries hold closed-door bilateral meetings, with over 200 such sessions scheduled according to the organisers.
+Aside from debate in open forums, most of the countries hold closed-door bilateral meetings, with over 200 such sessions scheduled according to the organizers.

 "We believe that through mutual cooperation the two parties will be able to solve the South China Sea dispute," Sun said on his meeting with Vietnam, which also has territorial claims in the region.